 After practice, Jake and David had made their way over to Jeff’s house, “Come on, man.
 The Seniors already have an hour-and-a-half head start on us.
 Can we fucking go?”
 Jake pleaded with Jeff to hurry, but as many times as he had picked him up at his house, he shouldn’t have been surprised.
 Standing in his living room in only his underwear, brushing his teeth, it was enough to make Jake rage.
 David sat and watched a Weezer music video from Jeff’s couch.

 Imagine a small, hilly golf course, lakeside, with a circular driveway surrounding it.
 Then, instead of putting greens, imagine a dozen small shelters for family picnics and birthdays, with dozens of acres in between each shelter.
 There is only one entrance available to the public (there is another but it’s gated and locked), and it’s a winding, mile-long stretch through the woods.
 That’s Sanders Ferry Park.
 On a night like this night, the tactical advantage the Seniors had couldn’t be overlooked.
-In fact, Old Blue was hit dozens of times making their way through the park’s only entrance.
+In fact, Old Blue was hit dozens of times making their way through the entrance.
 This was expected, so the windows were already up.
-Unfortunately, poor Jeff was in the bed of the truck so he wasn’t so lucky.
-He had been hit multiple times, so he laid as flat in the bed of the truck as he could, yelling, “Hurry up!”
-Note that Jake slowed down as he and David chuckled.
+But, poor Jeff in the bed of the truck wasn’t so lucky, and had been hit multiple times, so he laid as flat in the bed of the truck as he could, yelling, “Hurry up!”
+Note that Jake slowed down.

-Once the group made their way in, it was getting close to dark, and there were already close to a hundred underclassmen grouping together, trying to come up with a game plan.
+Once the group made their way in, it was getting close to dark, and there were already close to 100 underclassmen grouping together, trying to come up with a game plan.
 This wasn’t an unwritten rule or anything, but generally the fight began when it was full-dark outside.
 The scariest sight at the park was a lumbering giant weaving in and out of the crowd.
-Chad, the Right Tackle on the football team, was six-foot-five and weighed two-hundred fifty pounds.
+Chad, the Right Tackle on the football team, was 6’5 and 250 pounds.
 His face was painted like a demon with white and neon yellow paint, and his head floated in the dark above the rest of the crowd.